marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   Option :option:`-Wzero-length-bounds` is enabled by :option:`-Warray-bounds`.

-.. option:: -Wno-div-by-zero, -Wdiv-by-zero
+.. option:: -Wno-div-by-zero

   Do not warn about compile-time integer division by zero.
 Floating-point division by zero is not warned about, as it can be a legitimate way of obtaining infinities and NaNs.

+.. option:: -Wdiv-by-zero

+  Default option value for :option:`-Wno-div-by-zero`.

-.. option:: -Wsystem-headers, -Wno-system-headers
+.. option:: -Wsystem-headers

   .. index:: warnings from system headers